Ready to maximize your farm’s profit potential?

 Magnesium is often adequate in soils with a pH 6.5 and higher, though magnesium at 100 ppm or more is acceptable.

-In addition to each element level that will be reported back, you will also receive a few other important soil characteristics as well:
+In addition to each element level that will be reported back, you will also receive a few other important soil characteristics:

 Row crops are typically most efficient with pH between 6.2 and 7.2.
 Outside of these pH parameters, certain crops can have a difficult time absorbing essential nutrients.
 With a low pH (less than 6.0), it may be necessary to apply calcium to adjust pH upward.
 Lowering the soil pH is a more difficult and expensive task — sometimes, an application of elemental sulfur can be used to lower soil pH.